techmakerai/Auto-Launch-Python-Voice-Assistant-at-Startup-of-Raspberry-Pi/README.md

-# Auto Launch Python Voice Assistant at Startup of Raspberry-Pi
+# Auto Launch Python Voice Assistant at Startup of Raspberry Pi

 A hands-on tutorial to configure Raspberry Pi so that it will automatically launch a Google Gemini-powered voice assistant (chatbot) built with Python at the startup of Raspberry Pi